Applications are now open: Click here to apply!

 The Rising Leaders Fellowship supports the continued career development of individuals in entry- to mid-level positions within the outdoor/environmental/ environmental justice sector.
 Specifically, Justice Outside seeks to engage Black, Indigenous, and People of Color and allies who are committed to effecting culture change within their organizations, in order to ensure that communities of color are authentically seen, valued, and connected to the outdoors.
 The Rising Leaders Fellowship builds professional capacity while creating a supportive network of like-minded leaders through a project-based cohort series that focuses on social justice and racial equity in the outdoors.

-The 2023 Rising Leaders Fellowship will host two cohorts: one in-person in Los Angeles and one entirely virtual.
+The 2024 Rising Leaders Fellowship will host three cohorts: one in-person in Los Angeles and two virtual cohorts.
 As such, applications will be open to participants throughout the U.S. See below for specific dates and times.

-Two cohorts of up to 20 fellows each will be selected to participate in an eight-session series that runs monthly from April through November 2023.
-Participants commit to participating in all three of the components outlined below.
+Three cohorts of up to 20 fellows each will be selected to participate in an eight-session series that runs monthly from April through November 2024.
+Participants commit to participating in all components outlined below.
 The Fellowship will culminate with participant-led presentations on the benefits of increased racial equity, justice, and cultural relevancy to connecting communities to the outdoors.
 A schedule with specific dates and times for each session is provided below.

-Monthly sessions: The monthly sessions will consist of capacity-building modules, peer coaching, and community building.
+Capacity Building Sessions: The monthly sessions will consist of capacity-building modules, peer coaching, and community building.
 These sessions will focus on personal and organizational development.
-Participants will be encouraged to bring internal documents for learning purposes.
-A list of topics and recommended organizational documents can be found below.
+Topics may include:

 - Social Justice – Explore related concepts and practices to move toward a just society; examine the historical context of exclusion in the United States and how this impacts communities.